Get insider access

 SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox]

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] are better, more versatile gaming headphones than the Turtle Beach Stealth Pro Wireless.
-Although both are premium gaming headphones, you can use the SteelSeries via analog in addition to wirelessly, their wireless dock offers controls like EQs and channel mixing within easy reach, and the dock ensures low latency, so your audio and visuals are synched while gaming.
+The SteelSeries Arctis Nova Pro Wireless are better, more versatile gaming headphones than the Turtle Beach Stealth Pro Wireless.
+Although both are premium gaming headphones, you can use the SteelSeries via analog and wirelessly.
+Their wireless dock offers controls like EQs and channel mixing within easy reach, and the dock ensures low latency, so your audio and visuals are synched while gaming.
 They also have a longer-lasting continuous battery life, and their boom mic delivers better overall performance.
 However, the Turtle Beach are more comfortable and have an integrated mic and a boom mic, which is handy if you want to use them more casually.
-Their ANC system also offers better overall performance, and their passive soundstage feels more immersive.
+Their passive soundstage also feels more immersive.

 Audeze Maxwell Wireless